 Each coach holds a preseason meeting before the start of the season.
 The coach will check medical eligibility forms provided by the Nurse’s Office and allow only those students who are cleared by the nurse to begin practices.
 Coaches will provide practice schedules on the first day of practice.
 Coaches will also present expectations, goals, and objectives.

-Varsity and Junior Varsity: Boys Cross Country, Football, Golf, Soccer; Girls Cheerleading, Cross Country, Soccer, Swimming, Tennis, Volleyball (boys and girls)
+Varsity and Junior Varsity: Boys Cross Country, Football, Golf, Soccer, Girls Cheerleading, Cross Country, Soccer, Swimming, Tennis, Girls Volleyball

 Varsity and JV: Boys Basketball, Bowling, Indoor Track (Varsity), Swimming, Wrestling; Girls: Basketball, Cheerleading, Indoor Track, Bowling

 7th & 8th Grade: Boys Basketball, Boys Swimming, Wrestling; Girls Basketball

 Varsity and JV: Boys Baseball, Girls Golf (Varsity), Lacrosse, Tennis, Track; Girls Lacrosse, Softball, Track